11 days Uganda Culture and Big 5 Adventure

 After a relaxed breakfast, drive to Jinja a journey that takes about 5 hours.
 You will have lunch in this commercial town which blossoms with Asian architectural designs and lots of craft shops.

 After checking into your hotel, you will take a boat cruise on the source of the Nile.
-Its until you have pursued this experience that you will come to the realization that this is most spectacular thing to happen to the world’s longest river, River Nile.
-You will watch nature pump thousands of litters of water off the ground en route from Lake Victoria to the Mediterranean see.
+Its until you have pursued this experience that you will come to the realization that this is the most spectacular thing to happen to the world’s longest river, River Nile.
+You will watch nature pump thousands of litters of water off the ground en route from Lake Victoria to the Mediterranean sea.